Cincinnati St. Xavier grinds out close victory over West Chester Lakota West

-Cincinnati St. Xavier posted a narrow 52-45 win over West Chester Lakota West in an Ohio boys basketball matchup on Jan.
+Cincinnati St. Xavier topped West Chester Lakota West 52-45 in a tough tilt in an Ohio boys basketball matchup on Jan.
 20.

 In recent action on Jan.
 15, Cincinnati St Xavier faced off against Pickerington North and West Chester Lakota West took on Hamilton on Jan.
 12 at West Chester Lakota West High School.